Debunking the Arguments of PseudoSkeptics and Debunkers

 What

-this means is that these pseudo-skeptics or establishment defenders, which are
+this means is that these pseudo-skeptics or establishment defenders do

-and deceive to serve their establishment masters (there are so many documented
+and deceive to serve their masters (there are so many

 cases of this).
 Thus they are not "free" in any sense of the word,